 Contact our corporate or local offices directly.

-You have placed components on the schematic, maybe even fully wired, compiled and taken the design to the board layout stage.
-But there will undoubtedly come a time when a change to a component is required - a new parameter added, a change to a model link, or maybe a change to a symbol or footprint at the graphical-level.
+You have placed components on the schematic, maybe even fully wired, compiled, and taken the design to the board layout stage.
+More than likely, there will come a time when a change to a component is required - a new parameter added, a change to a model link, or maybe a change to a symbol or footprint at the graphical-level.